Joint Optimization of Uplink Power and Computational Resources in Mobile Edge Computing-Enabled Cell-Free Massive MIMO: Benchmarks

-With respect to the system model described in~\Secref{sec:sysmodel}, we can simply treat a cellular massive MIMO network as a special case of a CF-mMIMO network wherein each user is exclusively served by one of the APs.
-An uplink achievable SE for user $k$ served by AP $l$, is given by
+A co-located massive MIMO system can be seen as a special case of a CF-mMIMO wherein each user is served by only one of the few deployed base stations (BSs), each of which is equipped with many antennas.
+An achievable uplink SE for user $k$ served by BS $l$, is given by

-for an arbitrary receive combining vector $\bv_{lk} \in \C^M$.
-The effective uplink SINR, $\mathsf{SINR}^{(\text{cell})}_{lk}$, is maximized by using the \textit{Local}-MMSE\footnote{The AP in each cell performs MMSE combining on its own, only relying upon the local channel estimates.} (L-MMSE) receive combining, which is given by
+for an arbitrary receive combining vector $\bv_{lk} \!\in\! \C^M$.
+The effective uplink SINR, $\text{SINR}^{(\text{cell})}_{lk}$, is maximized by using the \textit{Local}-MMSE\footnote{The AP in each cell performs MMSE combining on its own, only relying upon the local channel estimates.} (L-MMSE) receive combining, which is

-Notice that L-MMSE is not scalable but can be used as a benchmark, since it constitutes the optimal combining scheme for cellular networks~\cite{cellfreebook}.
-For cellular networks, we can reasonably assume that only the serving AP offers computational facility to its user terminals.
+L-MMSE is not scalable but can be used as a benchmark, since it constitutes the optimal combining scheme for cellular networks~\cite{cellfreebook}.
+For co-located massive MIMO, we can reasonably assume that only the serving BS offers computational facility to its user terminals.
 Hence, using the same notation as in~\eqref{prob:P1}, we can formulate the JPCA problem for cellular networks as